ldpliu/egent/README.md

 - Enable `auto-run` mode.
 - Review changes set to `Auto-run`.
 - Model Preference: Thinking (claude-3.7-sonnet)

+If you want to start a new task, make sure you are in the `Agent` mode, then:

+1. Type `Follow @start.md`, this will tell the agent to consume the context first.
+2. Type the task description, it could be a short sentence if there is a task template for it.
+   - For examples: `Tiny refactor import-controller` or `Hive API Upgrade for train 27`.
+   - It could also be very detailed if it's a new task that agent never done before.

 The agent works with the following components: